charmed-kubernetes/snap-kubernetes-worker/README.md

 ```bash
 for i in docker-privileged k8s-kubelet dot-kube docker-support firewall-control hardware-observe kernel-module-control mount-observe network-control process-control system-observe; do snap connect kubernetes-worker:$i; done
 ```

+## Cloud Providers

+We are adding support for different cloud providers.
+Supported providers are listed below.

+### EKS

+For instructions on deploying to EKS, see the [Using with EKS wiki page](https://github.com/charmed-kubernetes/snap-kubernetes-worker/wiki/Using-with-EKS).